Analysis: Mexico's creaky economy to test Pena Nieto's ambitions

 MEXICO CITY (Reuters) - Mexico’s creaky domestic economy, riddled with monopolies and inefficiencies, makes the next government’s goal of boosting growth to rates last seen in the 1970’s seem like a pipe dream.

-The return to power of the Institutional Revolutionary Party, or PRI, in Sunday’s presidential election may be Mexico’s best chance for significant economic remodeling in a generation.
+The return to power of the Institutional Revolutionary Party, or PRI, in Sunday’s presidential election may be a chance for the most significant economic remodeling in a generation.

 But the checkered history of reforms in Latin America’s second-biggest economy, producing failure as often as success, underscores the size of the challenge.

-The win by Enrique Pena Nieto was also tighter than expected, meaning he will probably have to seek opposition support for plans to lift growth to 6 percent a year by making labor markets more flexible, boosting tax revenues and allowing more private companies to enter the oil industry.
+Enrique Pena Nieto, who won with about 38 percent of the vote according to a quick count by electoral authorities, aims to lift growth to 6 percent a year by making labor markets more flexible, boosting tax revenues and allowing more private companies to enter the oil industry.

-The PRI seems set to miss the absolute majority in Congress.
-That could force it into potentially drawn-out negotiations with smaller parties that could water down or delay planned reforms.

-Pena Nieto must also bring on board PRI-affiliated but independently powerful labor unions for reforms which will hurt many of their members.

 If implemented in full, the reforms would be the deepest since Mexico embraced privatization, bank deregulation and free trade in the 1980s and 1990s.
 Those reforms culminated in Mexico’s 1994 entry into the North American Free Trade Agreement (NAFTA) with the United States and Canada.